PitPik/Schnauzer/README.md

 ## How Schnauzer templates works

-All basic features of Schnauzer are explained at the [Handlebars decumentation](https://handlebarsjs.com/guide/).
+All basic features of Schnauzer are explained in the [Handlebars decumentation](https://handlebarsjs.com/guide/).

 ## Pre-parsing and Caching Templates

-By default, when schnauzer.js first parses a template it builds arrays of currying functions that keep all data cached.
+By default, when schnauzer.js first parses a template it builds a tree of currying functions that keep all data cached.
 The currying functions not only already hold the parsed HTML snippets but also the right key to the JSON being passed so it can concatenate strings on the fly.
 The rendering functions are highly optimised therefore Schnauzer currently renders 1/3 faster than Handlebars.
 Parsing is about 10x faster.

+### New in 2.x.x

-The new version 2.x.x has a new parser that is faster, uses a lot less memory and allowes a more flexible way to use variables within tags.
+The new version 2.x.x has a new parser that is faster, it renders faster than the previous major version (from 65ms down to 52ms on a standard comparison test with 500 runs: 16K template + 1k partial and quite a bit of data), uses a lot less memory and allowes a more flexible way of using variables within tags (no limits on characters).
+It has better support (API) for "active rendering" after 1st rendering.
+All Schnauzer functionalities are now supported to be altered through the new API (renderHook, loopHelper).
+The "activate" API doesn't compromise speed any more if not used so you can have 99.99% of the high speed parsing/rendering if used only as a one-time template-rendering engine.
+Unfortunately the new parser is a bit bigger (1.02KB source) than the old one, but we profit now from more speed, less memory usage and more flexibility.